When is my child ready to start toilet learning?

 The signs we look for are:

-- Children telling us they have a wet or soiled nappy (asking for a nappy change)
+- Children communicating that they have a wet or soiled nappy (asking for a nappy change)

 - Telling us they need to go toilet